Jess Bush: Bee Totem

-Performing arts
+Performing arts career

-Bush competed on the seventh season of the reality TV series Australia's Next Top Model; she told the programme that she entered modeling for the challenge, competitiveness, travel, and variety.
+Bush's first television appearance was competing on the seventh season of the reality TV series Australia's Next Top Model; she told the programme that she entered modeling for the challenge, competitiveness, travel, and variety.
 In Australia, she has also performed on Home and Away and Playing for Keeps.

-Leaving Australian TV for the first time with 2022's Star Trek: Strange New Worlds, Bush co-stars as Christine Chapel (the second actor in the role after Majel Barrett in the original Star Trek).
+In the early 2020s, Bush was "feeling pretty burnt out and exhausted by the hustle" of acting and performing; she told her talent managers that she was pulling back and resting, only interested in exciting productions, which led to her booking a role on Star Trek: Strange New Worlds.
+The 2022 Star Trek spin-off was her first television role outside Australia.
+Bush co-stars as Christine Chapel (the second actor in the role after Majel Barrett in the original Star Trek).
 Heavy described Bush's interpretation of the character as "very different [...] fun, irreverent, and a bit of a live wire."
 Bush eschews her native Australian accent for the performance, a dichotomy that helps her get into character physically and mentally.

 Awards

+Other professional work

+Bush's work on Star Trek ignited a passion for the real-world space industry; by 2023, she was collaborating with NASA and Redwire at the Kennedy Space Center.